 Here’s what we found out.
 If you think you have a better answer, do let us know through the comment section below.

 The “good” is used in its sense that means “pious” or “holy” (wikipedia, citing the American Heritage Dictionary and Oxford English Dictionary).
+Good Friday is a very holy day, when Jesus Christ died on the cross.

 This is referred as Holy Saturday or Easter Saturday in other jurisdictions.
 In the Philippines, both religious and secular authorities refer (see President’s Proclamation 150, for instance) to the Saturday after Good Friday as Black Saturday.
 This day commemorates Jesus lying in the tomb until his resurrection on Easter Sunday.
 It is a day of great mourning.
 Black is a symbol of death and mourning.